 These oils can reduce inflammation, boosts antioxidant properties, promote the healing process of the skin.

 You can easily get a more balanced oil, that’s got approximately equal amounts of linoleic and oleic acids.
-My personal favorites include rosehip oil and argan oil.
+My personal favorites in a facial cleanser include rosehip oil and argan oil.

 For aging skin, make sure to get the oils that are rich in antioxidants and boost collagen and elasticity.
 These oils minimize the appearance of fine lines and wrinkles and hydrate your skin at the same time.